What is the Right Choice to Protect Memories for the Ages

 Headstones have been made from granite for centuries, and granite continues to be the most popular material used today to make headstones.
 People began using granite for memorializing their loved ones around the mid-19th century, as they found other stones being used, such as marble and sandstone, were too soft and would weather very quickly.
 Granite not only withstands the elements and hold’s its form, but also (and more importantly) retains information inscribed for a lot longer than its softer-stone counterparts.
-Granite has long been known as Earth's most elegant natural stones because of the variety of colors and patterns it is available in, and accordingly, has been used to build – aside from countless numbers of headstones -- many of the world's most elegant structures.
-Artists and architects of most of the world's most storied cultures (the Ancient Greeks and Romans, to name just two) have used granite in their timeless creations.
+Granite has long been known as one of Earth’s most elegant natural stones because of the variety of colors and patterns it is available in, and accordingly, has been used to build - aside from countless numbers of headstones - many of the world’s most elegant structures.
+Artists and architects from most of the world’s most famous cultures (the Ancient Greeks and Romans, to name just two) have used granite in their timeless and well-known creations.
 Besides being elegant and beautiful, granite is one of the hardest natural materials in the world.
-It has its origins from the very core of the Earth, having been formed millions of years ago from cooled molten lava.
-As it cooled the lava settled into granite "quarries" in various parts of the world, and today, workers pull large blocks of granite out of those quarries using a variety of techniques, from drilling to blasting to sawing.
+Granite is an igneous rock that forms deep in the Earth’s crust, as magma cools into the crystalline structure that makes up the granite stone.
+The granite is then pulled from quarries, which are locations where the granite is naturally found.
+Workers pull large blocks of granite out of those quarries using a variety of techniques, from drilling to blasting to sawing.
 The blocks are then sent to factories where they are cleaned, polished and shaped for any number of purposes, including, of course, headstones.